-4.12 Installing the Rectifier Modules
+Installing the Rectifier Modules

-Rectifier Modules are hot swappable.
-They can be installed with the system operating.
+The Rectifier Module is hot swappable.
+It can be installed with the system operating.

-Refer to Figure 4.18 as this procedure is performed.
+Refer to Figure 23 as this procedure is performed.

 - 1. Place the Rectifier Module into an unoccupied mounting slot without sliding it in completely. - 2.
 Loosen the captive fastener securing the top of the latch mechanism to the front of the Rectifier Module.
 Pull the top of the latch mechanism away from the Rectifier Module (this will retract the latch mechanism located on the underside of the Rectifier Module). - 3.
 Push the Rectifier Module completely into the shelf.
 Push the top of the latch mechanism into the front panel of the Rectifier Module, and secure by tightening the captive fastener.
 This locks the Rectifier Module securely to the shelf. - 4.
 Repeat the above steps for each Rectifier Module being installed in the system. - 5.
 After the Rectifier Modules are physically installed in the mounting shelf(s), they are ready for operation immediately after power is supplied to them.